 How It Works

 Instead of a "J" on one side, the H-Frame is a dual-density structure shaped like an "H" (or a figure-eight) that sits within the midsole.
-This "H" forms an interlocking base that cradles your foot from the center out.
+That "H" forms an interlocking base that cradles your foot from the center out.

 Ride Feel & Models